 When KAT started up in 1995 on the initiative of the economy only the first signs of a public debate on the origin of our foods were apparent.
 The foundation of our association over twenty years ago therefore constituted the birth of the first traceability system in the food industry.
-Today, KAT is the supervisory body overseeing the origin and traceability of eggs from alternative poultry rearing methods within Germany and the neighbouring European countries.
+Today, KAT is the supervisory body overseeing the origin and traceability of eggs from alternative poultry husbandry forms within Germany and the neighbouring European countries.

 Currently, more than 440 packing stations and sales outlets and around 2,500 laying farms with 5,400 hen houses are part of the KAT system.
 In addition, there are around 185 compound feed producers.
 In 2019, around 82 million hens in barn, free-range and organic production were registered.
 (Date: March 2019).

 The primary goal of KAT is the traceability and guarantee of origin of eggs from barn, free-range and organic production.
 KAT also promotes the implementation of common standards for all KAT members in all Europe.